Team Travis trains with 92nd Air Refueling Wing

 |3

-This work, Team Travis trains with 92nd Air Refueling Wing [Image 4 of 4], by SrA Jonathon Carnell, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Team Travis trains with 92nd Air Refueling Wing, by SrA Jonathon Carnell, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT